wallerli/CSci3601-Itr-4/Documentation/testInstruction.md

 # Important Things to Note Before Running Tests

-**To run the E2E tests**, because the E2E tests is based on a fixed data and the auto updating should be turn off, **please set the "autoRefresh" false** at line 24 of client/src/app/home/home.component.ts, and **set the "seedLocalSourse" true** at line 31 of server/src/main/java/umm3601/laundry/LaundryController.java to use the local test data.
+## To run the E2E tests
+The E2E tests is based on a fixed data and the auto updating should be turn off, **please set the "autoRefresh" false** at line 24 of client/src/app/home/home.component.ts, and **set the "seedLocalSourse" true** at line 31 of server/src/main/java/umm3601/laundry/LaundryController.java to use the local test data.

 At client/src/app/home/home.component.ts:24
 ```{java}